 Applicants should have obtained, or be about to obtain, a first or upper second-class UK Honours degree, or the equivalent qualifications gained outside the UK.
 Applicants with a lower second-class degree will be considered if they also have a master’s degree or relevant professional experience.

-Applicants should identify a project or projects that they would be interested in doing via the research theme pages below, and applicants can find links on those pages to the relevant institutions for completion of the application process.
+Applicants should identify a project or projects that they would be interested in doing via the research theme links of Dynamic Earth, Living World and Changing Planet below, and applicants can find links on those pages to the relevant institutions for completion of the application process.
 There is no limit on the number of applications you can make within the Gw4+ partnership.
 After submitting the application, applicants may be contacted by the project supervisor(s) to discuss the project in more detail.

 The deadline for applications is 1600 hours GMT Monday 7 January 2019.